Home → Division for the Deaf and Hard of Hearing →Resource Guide→Cued Speech Services

 Email: access.dobson@gmail.com

-The Cued Speech Association of Maine, together with Maine Hands & Voices, invites you to Camp Discover.
-This camp is for families using all modalities.
-Classes in Cued Speech, sign language and spoken language are provided.
-Parents have the opportunity to connect with other parents with kids with hearing loss.
-Modality specific speech-language therapy is provided for children who are deaf or hard of hearing.
+Maine Hands & Voices invites you to Camp Discover!
+This camp is for families to explore or improve their language and communication skills with their d/Deaf or hard of hearing child or sibling.
+Classes in Cued Speech/cued language, ASL and spoken language strategies are provided.
+Parents have the opportunity to connect with other parents with d/Deaf and hard of hearing kids.
+Modality specific speech-language therapy is provided for d/Deaf and hard of hearing.
 Literacy block is a time for reading and book sharing for both children and adults.
 Children's programming includes exposure, instruction and fun in all modalities.
-Kids and adults participate in camp activities including waterfront activities, games and campfires.
+We have internship opportunities for students in the fields of speech-language pathology, ASL interpreting, cued language transliterating, and deaf education.
+Kids and adults participate in camp activities including boating, hiking, games and campfires.
 Families, friends, professionals, children and adults enjoy recreation, relaxation, learning and lots of laughs!
 Join us!
-Camp Discover and Camp ILA (Camp Instruction, Literacy, & Access) are programs of the Cued Speech Association of Maine.
 Contact us to find out more.

 Cued Speech Association of New England